TBD54566975/developer.tbd.website/CONTRIBUTING.md

 ### <Dependencies />

-We havea Dependencies component that helps you display required dependencies for each SDK.
+We have a Dependencies component that helps you display required dependencies for each SDK.

 For example, if you want to display `npm install` commands for JavaScript, you'd use it like this: